-Crosman, headquartered in East Bloomfield, New York, was one of the first manufacturers of airguns and is a leading manufacturer and distributor of recreational airgun products and related accessories.
+Crosman, headquartered in East Bloomfield, New York, was one of the first manufacturers of airguns and is a manufacturer and distributor of recreational airgun products and related accessories.
+The CrosmanTM brand is one of the pre-eminent names in the recreational airgun market and is widely recognized in the broader outdoor sporting goods industry.
 Crosman also designs, markets and distributes paintball products and related accessories through Diablo Marketing, LLC (d/b/a Game Face Paintball), or GFP, its 50%-owned joint venture.
-Crosman's products are sold in over 6,000 retail locations worldwide through approximately 500 retailers, which include mass retailers, such as Wal-Mart and Kmart, and sporting goods retailers, such as Dick's Sporting Goods and Big 5 Sporting Goods.
-While Crosman's primary market is the United States (accounting for approximately 87% of net sales for the fiscal year ended June 30, 2005 and 85% and 86% of net sales for the quarters ended September 26, 2004 and October 2, 2005, respectively), Crosman distributes its products in 44 countries worldwide
+Crosman's products are sold in over 6,000 retail locations worldwide through approximately 500 retailers, which include mass market and sporting goods retailers.